Giuseppe-HSG/Object-Detection-UrSpace/README.md

 ### Backup Folder

 The folder with the backup of the weights we used to train the neural network was too large to be uploaded on Github.
-Therefore, the link is: https://drive.google.com/drive/folders/18nXYf1IhEG7amUW1e7H6iDZcpJTHkCHB?usp=sharing
+Therefore, the link is:(https://drive.google.com/drive/u/0/folders/1d1O_AeN0GWnEwBUJfPo9i3BCQ1bHkc8m)

+The link to all the documents on Google Drive is: https://drive.google.com/drive/folders/1_mqlNtqyU-URfvZBQiDwX6uKofE734rF?usp=sharing